-Another rule for rearrangement comes from when we add or multiply more than two terms.
+Another rule for rearrangement shows up when we add or multiply more than two terms.
 If you ever have occasion to introduce these terms to anyone in a business setting, you can make yourself sound über-professional by referring to them as your "associates."
-Hence the name of the property.
-This rule says that
+Hence the name: the associative property.
+Here's what it looks like for addition:

-This is another one of these straightforward rules for rearrangement that we use all of the time.
-It is a fine line between obvious and oblivious, and we wanted to make sure.
+This is another one of these straightforward rules for rearrangement that we use all the time.
+It's a fine line between obvious and oblivious, and we wanted to make sure.

-Consider when you need to add a lot of numbers together.
-Say you have got nine ladies dancing, eight maids a-milking, seven swans a-swimming, six geese a-laying, five golden rings, four calling birds, three French hens, two turtle doves, and a partridge in a pear tree, and you want to know how many total things that is.
-Not to mention where in the world you will to keep them all.
+Say you've got nine ladies dancing, eight maids a-milking, seven swans a-swimming, six geese a-laying, five golden rings, four calling birds, three French hens, two turtle doves, and a partridge in a pear tree, and you want to know how many total things that is.
+Not to mention where in the world you're gonna keep them all.

 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9

-We usually rearrange this line and group the sums together so that we add numbers that are straightforward to add.
-We rewrite using commutativity and associativity to get
+Now we can rearrange all those terms and group together the numbers are straightforward to add.
+We rewrite using commutativity and associativity to get:

-That is 45 total Christmassy things.
+That's 45 total Christmas-y things.
 You must be getting into the holiday spirit.
-Even if the roof of your car is covered in French hen leavings.
+Even if the roof of your car is covered in French hen droppings.